-Whilst the majority of employees in the lower quartile are women, the majority of employees in the upper quartile are also female.
-This is reflective of the overall majority of employees being female and not of gender bias in regards to equal pay.
+Whilst most employees in the lower quartile are women, the majority of employees in the upper quartile are also female.
+This is reflective of the overall majority of employees being female and not of gender bias in relation to equal pay.